 Tension headaches and migraines are two of the most common types of headaches.
 While they may have similar symptoms, they are caused by different factors and require different treatments.
 Tension headaches are usually caused by stress, worry, or tiredness.
 They cause the muscles of the scalp, neck, and jaw to tighten, resulting in a dull pain that is felt on both sides of the head.

-Unlike some forms of migraine, tension headaches are not usually associated with visual disturbances, nausea, or vomiting.
-Although physical activity often aggravates migraine pain, it does not worsen tension headache.
+Tension headaches are not usually associated with visual disturbances, nausea, or vomiting.
+Physical activity does not worsen tension headache pain, but it can aggravate migraine pain.
 An increased sensitivity to light or sound can occur with a tension headache, but this symptom is not common.
-A tension headache usually feels like a constant pain or discomfort in the head.
+Migraines are severe, throbbing headaches that occur only on one side or worsen on one side.

-If over-the-counter medicines don't stop your headaches well enough or if you have a lot of headaches, your doctor may prescribe medicines to prevent headaches.
-Reviewed for accuracy by subject matter experts, headache specialists and medical advisors from the American Migraine Foundation with in-depth knowledge and training in headache medicine.
+Botulinum toxin type A (BTX-A) is sometimes injected into the muscles of the face and head to treat headaches.
+Detecting and avoiding things or triggers that cause tension headaches can reduce how often headaches occur and how severe they occur when you have them.
 Knowing if you have a tension headache or migraine will help you choose an appropriate treatment plan for relief.
 Combination therapies containing butalbital or opioids are generally not recommended for the treatment of tension headache because of the risk of tolerance, dependence, toxicity and the development of drug overuse headache.